-- 1. Mr. Richins retired from employment on April 2, 2018.
-The Board of Directors appointed Brian Koopman, who served as UTMD's Controller since 2006, to replace Mr. Richins as UTMD's Principal Financial Officer. - 2.
+- 1. Option Award compensation for Mr. Koopman represents the full grant date fair value (as estimated under ASC 718) of the 500 share option granted to Mr. Koopman in 2023 at \$77.07 per share, the market price on the day of grant.
+The option vests over a four-year period. - 2.
 Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits available to regular full-time employees.
-During 2021, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$6,840 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements and up to \$500 in matching Section 125 matching contributions. - 3.
+During 2024, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$8,280 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements and up to \$500 in Section 125 matching contributions. - 3.
 Medical, dental and vision expenses paid under the Company's Health Plan, which are available to regular full-time employees, are not included in the above table. - 4.
 Non-equity Incentive Plan Compensation amounts, as described in more detail starting on page 10 under Bonuses were paid in early February of the applicable following calendar year, representing Management Bonuses earned during the fiscal year reported.

-2020 Grants of Equity Incentive Plan-Based Awards
+2023 Grants of Equity Incentive Plan-Based Awards